John Diefenbaker: Final years and death

 In 1978, Diefenbaker announced that he would stand in one more election, and under the slogan "Diefenbaker—Now More Than Ever", weathered a campaign the following year during which he apparently suffered a mild stroke, although the media were told he was bedridden with influenza.
 In the May election Diefenbaker defeated NDP candidate Stan Hovdebo (who, after Diefenbaker's death, would win the seat in a by-election) by 4,000 votes.
 Clark had defeated Trudeau, though only gaining a minority government, and Diefenbaker returned to Ottawa to witness the swearing-in, still unreconciled to his old opponents among Clark's ministers.
 Two months later, Diefenbaker died of a heart attack in his study at age 83.

 Diefenbaker had extensively planned his funeral in consultation with government officials.
 He lay in state in the Hall of Honour in Parliament for two and a half days; 10,000 Canadians passed by his casket.
 The Maple Leaf Flag on the casket was partially obscured by the Red Ensign.
 After the service, his body was taken by train on a slow journey to its final destination, Saskatoon; along the route, many Canadians lined the tracks to watch the funeral train pass.
-In Winnipeg, an estimated 10,000 people waited at midnight in a one-kilometre line to file past the casket which made the trip draped in a Canadian flag and Diefenbaker's beloved Red Ensign.
+In Winnipeg, an estimated 10,000 people waited at midnight in a one-kilometre line to file past the casket.
 In Prince Albert, thousands of those he had represented filled the square in front of the railroad station to salute the only man from Saskatchewan ever to become prime minister.
 His coffin was accompanied by that of his wife Olive, disinterred from temporary burial in Ottawa.
 Prime Minister Clark delivered the eulogy, paying tribute to "an indomitable man, born to a minority group, raised in a minority region, leader of a minority party, who went on to change the very nature of his country, and change it forever".
 John and Olive Diefenbaker rest outside the Diefenbaker Centre, built to house his papers, on the campus of the University of Saskatchewan.